kyma-project/cloud-manager/docs/contributor/test-plan-validation.md

 ### Test deliverables

-The validation test suite provides a report with a listing of all defined user requirements and a current status of checking the systen's conformity to them.
+The validation test suite provides a report with a listing of all defined user requirements and the current status of checking the system's conformity to them.

 ### Environment description

-Descripton goes here...
+Description goes here...

 ### Entry and exit criteria to each phase